Mechantchulo/Mechantchulo/README.md

 # 👋 Hi, I'm Erick Mutua

-🏗️ A **Full Stack Developer** passionate about building **real-time intelligent systems**, scalable platforms, and decentralized tech that transforms how we interact with the digital world.
+🧑‍💻 A **Backend Developer** passionate about building **real-time intelligent systems**, **automated platforms**, and **decentralized technologies** that transform how we interact with the digital world.

+🐍 I love working with **Python** — its simplicity, power, and versatility make it my go-to language for solving complex backend and automation challenges.

 ---

 ## 🧠 Skills & Expertise

-- ⚙️ Full Stack Web Development with modern frameworks
+- ⚙️ Backend Web Development with modern frameworks
 - 🔗 RESTful API Development & Integration
-- 🛠️ Automation & Scripting
+- 🤖 Automation & Intelligent System Design
-- 🔐 Role-based access control & scalable backend architectures
+- 🔐 Role-based Access Control & Scalable Architectures
-- 💾 Database Design & Optimization
+- 💾 Database Design, Management & Optimization

 ---